 Clarify what the project is not going over, messages and communications to avoid, outline exclusions and out of scope for the project.

 Type of Software Used/Hardware Used

-The designer needs to know what system and programs the client is using to establish compatibility.
+The designer needs to know what system and programs the client are using to establish compatibility.
 The client might have to stipulate the software the designer needs to use sometimes.

 The client can state the amount of money available for the graphic design project.
-Figures quoted will be negotiable.
+The figures quoted will be negotiable.